-Interested students may inquire about the honors programs in biopsychology and life science ethics offered jointly with several other departments.
+Interested students may inquire about the honors program in biopsychology offered jointly by the Schools of Science and Social Science.

 Certification is available for students interested in teaching science on the secondary level.
 Interested students should follow the certification requirements outlined below.